zuozhenggh/learning-library/security-library/secureoracle/initialize-environment/initialize-environment.md

     sc <start|stop|status> all          // start, stop or status all OIG and OAM components
     ```

-2. From the terminal session opened on your remote desktop via the browser, proceed as shown below to launch the **OIG Design Console**
+2. From the terminal session opened on your remote desktop, proceed as shown below to launch the **OIG Design Console**.
+The credentials are provided in Task 3.

     ```
     <copy>